MaxiKen/new/standardization_prompt.md

 Do not copy its subject matter or wording.

-Learn its method, then write new material.
+Learn its method and quality standard, then apply that method independently to the requested chapter.

 ---

-"translation/{{NNN}}.txt"
+"translation/{{NNN}}.txt" — Translation Authority

 This is the absolute authority for the Qur'anic English translation.

 Use it for:

-- the exact translation under every verse heading
+- exact translation under every verse heading
 - verse numbering
 - chapter length
 - Qur'anic quotations
 - authoritative English vocabulary

-The translation itself must be reproduced exactly where required.
+Where the translation is required, reproduce it exactly.

-This is the one place where exact reproduction is mandatory.
+Do not rewrite, paraphrase, shorten, modernize, or silently substitute another translation.

 ---

-"initial/{{NNN}}.md"
+"initial/{{NNN}}.md" — Verified Knowledge Base

-This is the verified scholarly knowledge base for the chapter.
+This is the primary scholarly knowledge source for the chapter.

-Learn from its:
+Study its:

 - tafsīr
 - scholarly explanations